Collaborative Development Awards

 - One of the goals of the CDA awards is to actively seek candidates who can bring additional technologies to complement the expertise of the structural biology toolbox.
 These will include spectroscopic techniques such as nuclear magnetic resonance (NMR) spectroscopy, single-molecule fluorescence resonance energy transfer (sm-FRET) and electron paramagnetic resonance (EPR) spectroscopy.
 NMR, smFRET and EPR have been used successfully to understand HIV-1 Env structure and dynamics.
 Projects in any area, including basic, computational, clinical or translational research, will be considered.

-- Work on structure-based vaccine or antibody development that does not necessarily include the determination of new structures, but uses available structural information as part of the development process will be considered.
+- Work on structure-based vaccine or antibody development that does not necessarily include the determination of new structures, but uses available structural information as part of the development process, will be considered.

 - Prior to start of any research, appropriate human subjects and/or animal certifications will be required.